-Tarun Arora is a Vice President at Encourage Capital focused on financial inclusion investment strategies.
+Tarun Arora is a Partner at Encourage Capital focused on clean energy finance and financial inclusion investment strategies.
 Tarun has been with the firm since 2011, when he started with Wolfensohn Fund Management.
-Tarun has been actively involved in Wolfensohn Capital Partners’ investments in DCB Bank, Fabindia, National Stock Exchange of India, Repco Home Finance, and Ujjivan Financial Services.
+Tarun has been actively involved in the firm’s managed investments in Electronica Finance, Annapurna Finance, DCB Bank, Fabindia, National Stock Exchange of India, Repco Home Finance, and Ujjivan Financial Services.
 Prior to joining the firm, he worked as a Senior Associate in the investment banking team of PricewaterhouseCoopers India where he worked on transactions across financial services, consumer branded goods, energy, chemicals and telecom sectors.
 Tarun graduated with a B.E. from Delhi College of Engineering and an M.B.A. from the University of Delhi.
-He has also cleared all three levels of the CFA program.
+He also holds the CFA charter.

 Ricardo Bayon is a Partner and a member of the Board of Directors of Encourage Capital.
 Ricardo leads the water team and new business and innovation at Encourage and works across several other investment sectors.
 Ricardo is a member of the Investment Committee of the EKO Green Carbon Fund.
 Prior to co-founding EKO in 2007, Ricardo helped found and served as the Managing Director of the Ecosystem Marketplace, a web site and information/analysis service covering the emerging environmental markets.
 In that capacity he co-authored a number of publications on voluntary carbon markets, mitigation banking, and ecosystem services, including The State of Voluntary Carbon Markets 2007: Picking up Steam and Voluntary Carbon Markets: An International Business Guide to What They Are and How They Work, and Conservation and Biodiversity Banking: A Guide to Setting Up and Running Biodiversity Credit Trading System.
 For nearly two decades he has specialized on issues related to finance, banking, and the environment.
 He has done work for a number of organizations, including Insight Investments, the International Finance Corporation (IFC) of the World Bank, IUCN, The Nature Conservancy, Domini Social Investment, among others.
 His articles have appeared in publications such as The Washington Post, The Atlantic Monthly, and the International Herald Tribune.
 He has also written numerous publications and chapters on mitigation banking, biodiversity markets, markets for water quality, and other environmental markets.
 He was born in Bogota, Colombia, and is currently based in San Francisco.
 Ricardo graduated with a B.A. degree from Brown University.

-Ameya Bijoor is a Partner with Encourage Capital.
-Ameya leads the financial inclusion team with Cesare Calari.
-Since joining Wolfensohn Fund Management in 2008, Ameya has been actively involved in the Fund’s investments in Development Credit Bank, National Stock Exchange of India, Repco Home Finance, Ujjivan Financial Services and Fabindia.
-Prior to joining WFM, Ameya had over 7 years’ experience working in private equity, corporate finance and development.
-He was a Manager in Standard & Poor’s Transaction Advisory Services practice, where he led financial due diligence investigations for private equity and strategic clients.
+Ameya Bijoor is a Partner with Encourage Capital and has over 20 years of experience across private equity, corporate finance and development.
+Ameya co-leads the clean energy finance and financial inclusion team.
+Since joining Encourage Capital’s predecessor firm, Wolfensohn Fund Management, in 2008, Ameya has been actively involved in investments in Electronica Finance, Annapurna Finance, Development Credit Bank, National Stock Exchange of India, Repco Home Finance, Ujjivan Financial Services and Fabindia.
+Prior to joining WFM, Ameya was a Manager in Standard & Poor’s Transaction Advisory Services practice, where he led financial due diligence investigations for private equity and strategic clients.
 Ameya began his career at Arthur Andersen.
 His experience at Standard & Poor’s and Arthur Andersen included approximately 50 transactions across a range of industries with an aggregate value of approximately US$10 billion.
 He also served as the Head of Operations for the Clinton Foundation HIV/AIDS Initiative in India where he helped to launch the local office by developing strategic objectives, negotiating partnership agreements and recruiting staff to support the Government of India.
-Ameya is a CPA and received a B.B.A. in Accountancy, magna cum laude, from the University of Notre Dame and an M.B.A. from Harvard Business School.
+Ameya has a CPA (inactive) and received a B.B.A. in Accountancy, magna cum laude, from the University of Notre Dame and an M.B.A. from Harvard Business School.

 Cesare Calari is a Partner with Encourage Capital.
-Cesare leads the financial inclusion team with Ameya Bijoor.
+Cesare leads the clean energy finance and financial inclusion team with Ameya Bijoor.
 Before joining Wolfensohn Fund Management in 2006, Cesare worked at the World Bank Group, holding senior positions, including the IFC’s Director of the Africa Department and the Director of the Global Financial Markets Group.
 From 2001-06, he was the World Bank’s Vice President, and member of the Operations and Policy Committees.
 In this capacity, Cesare had responsibility for the Bank’s financial sector operations, and was the spokesman in international fora, such as the Financial Stability Board.
 Cesare also served as Chairman of CGAP, and of FIRST, an international initiative in support of financial sector reform.
 As such, Cesare championed an agenda for financial inclusion, promoting the theme as a global priority.
 Cesare has served as Adjunct Professor of Finance at Johns Hopkins University-SAIS.
-He is a Director of Terna (Italy) and Global Ports Holding (Turkey), and a member of the Bretton Woods Committee.
-He has also been Director of Assicurazioni Generali (Italy), Moneda Asset Management (Chile), Meritum Bank (Poland), Nomura Hungary, Zivnostenska Banka (Czech Republic) and International Bank in Poland.
+He is a Director of Enel SpA (Italy) and a member of the Bretton Woods Committee.
+He has also been Director of Terna SpA (Italy), Global Ports Holding (Turkey), Assicurazioni Generali (Italy), Moneda Asset Management (Chile), Meritum Bank (Poland), Nomura Hungary, Zivnostenska Banka (Czech Republic) and International Bank in Poland.
 Cesare holds degrees from the University of Bologna Law School and from Johns Hopkins University SAIS.
 He enjoys reading, gardening, canoeing and fly-fishing.

 David Levine is the Controller at Encourage Capital where he manages the Finance and Accounting Team.
-David graduated Cum Laude with a BA in Finance from the Smeal College of Business at Pennsylvania State University.
+David graduated with a BA in Finance from the Smeal College of Business at Pennsylvania State University.
 While at Penn State, David served as Philanthropic Chair for the Sigma Alpha Mu fraternity where he led fundraising initiatives for THON, the largest student-run philanthropy in the world.
 After graduation, David joined Wolfensohn Fund Management as a Fund Accountant.
 Prior to Wolfensohn, David interned at the law firm of Guttman, Mintz, Baker and Sonnenfeld, in the Risk Assessment division.
-When he’s not working, David enjoys reading, running, and traveling.

-Jonathan Morris is a Partner and a member of the Board of Directors of Encourage Capital.
-He is a member of the Investment Committee of Wolfensohn Capital Partners, L.P. and Chairman of the Valuation Committee of Wolfensohn Fund Management (WFM).
-Prior to joining WFM in 2006, Jon had over ten years of private equity and venture capital experience, both as an entrepreneur and as an attorney.
+Jonathan Morris is a Partner and a member of the Board of Directors of Encourage Capital and leads the company’s Ag.-related water investment strategy.
+He is a member of the Investment Committee of Wolfensohn Capital Partners, L.P. and Chairman of the Valuation Committee of Wolfensohn Fund Management (WFM) and Chief Legal Officer of Encourage Capital.
+Prior to co-founding WFM in 2006, Jon had over ten years of private equity and venture capital experience, both as an entrepreneur and as an attorney.
 From 2005 to 2006, Jon was CEO of JBM Consultants, an independent consulting firm.
 From 1998 to 2004, Jon was a Co-Founder and Executive Vice President of Bluefly, Inc. (NasdaqSmallCap: BFLY), a publicly traded Internet retailer with over 500,000 customers and an enterprise value in excess of $250 million at the time he resigned his position.
 Prior to starting Bluefly, Jon spent five years as a corporate, securities, and private equity attorney in New York City.
 Jon has an A.B. in Political Science from Amherst College and a J.D. from the New York University School of Law.

 Brad Schwartz is the Chief Financial Officer at Encourage Capital.
 He is also a New York State licensed CPA.
 Brad holds an MBA with distinction from NYU’s Stern School of Business and a BS in accounting from SUNY Albany.
+He is a faculty member of Columbia University’s School of Professional Studies Sustainability Management program where he teaches accounting, finance, and modeling of sustainable investments.
 Prior to joining Encourage, he worked at Lincolnshire Management, Inc. on their finance and accounting team.
 He has also worked for JP Morgan Chase in their Private Equity Fund Services business.
 Brad began his career as an auditor at Ernst and Young.
 He was also at one point a professional comedian and actor but now provides humor on a pro bono basis.